arminmokri/WPBackupViaGit/README.md

 ## Features
 - Backup from databases
 - Backup from files and dirs
-- Sync backup point with git account
+- Sync backup/restore point with git account
+- See all backup/restore points
-- Restore backup point from git account
+- Restore to backup/restore point from the git account
-- common use is for WordPress but it could be able for any other things that need a backup process
+- common use is for WordPress but it could be able for any other things that need a backup/restore process

 ## Install and Run the Project
 ### Backup